Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 This isn’t about pickup and I’m not here to teach you any weird tricks or NLP tactics that will “automatically” make women fall in love with you.

 My book is all about becoming the right kind of man so that you can attract the right kind of woman.
-If you have been struggling to master your dating life, then this is a must read.
+I might be biased, but I believe The Dating Playbook for Men is one of the books every man should read…even if you have an existing girlfriend or wife.
+No matter what challenges you’re facing in your romantic life, this book will help you solve them.

 41. The Porn Pandemic by Andrew Ferebee